BGRem: A background noise remover for astronomical images based on a diffusion model: Conclusion

 \section{Conclusion}

 In this paper, we introduced BGRem, a background noise remover for astronomical images.
 This diffusion-based model with attention U-Net as a backbone can remove the background noise from astronomical images effectively with negligible artefacts.
 First, we train and test BGRem for optical images from the MeerLICHT telescope, and then apply domain transfer to show the effectiveness of BGRem for optical images taken by CFHT's MegaCam and the DESI Legacy Survey on the DECam instrument.
 We also showed that by retraining the model on a different dataset, particularly for $\gamma$-ray simulated data for the Fermi-LAT telescope, one can have a reliable background removal tool for astronomical images across various wavelengths.
 The computation time also doesn't depend on the contents of the image, like the number of stars/galaxies in an image.
 According to our knowledge, for the first time, a diffusion-based denoising model was shown to be effective in removing background from optical and $\gamma$-ray images and help SExtractor to detect more sources.
 Our results demonstrate that this approach can serve as an effective pre-processing step for existing methods for building a pipeline to create an astronomical catalog.
 We also highlight the potential application of BGRem at a different wavelength, in $\gamma$-rays, with different background contaminations than optical images.

-Future research could apply the same technique with different training data to develop a model that includes astronomical images from different wavelengths, including radio, X-ray or infrared images.
-While BGRem performs quite robustly across different noise levels, there remains room for further improvement.
-Future improvements could involve fine-tuning model hyperparameters, exploring alternative noise schedules or embedding strategies, and optimizing architectural components such as attention modules.
-Additionally, improving the quality and diversity of the training data — through more realistic background simulations or domain-specific augmentation — could help BGRem's generalizing capability even more.
-We aim to explore these topics in our future research.
+However, at its current stage, BGRem possesses certain limitations that define its applicable scientific scope.
+As our model is trained primarily on simulations of point-like sources, it exhibits a morphological bias: the Attention U-Net backbone tends to interpret diffuse, extended galaxies as part of the background component.
+Consequently, BGRem may attenuate scientific signals from extended sources, making it currently unsuitable for tasks requiring surface photometry or morphological analysis of such objects.
+Also, BGRem tends to underestimate the flux of faint objects, as the model may misidentify low-level signals as stochastic background and remove them.
+Thus the direct output of BGRem should not be used for standalone high-precision photometry.
+While BGRem is shown to be suitable to remove IEM noise for $\gamma$-ray data, at the current stage, it fails to model and remove poisson noise.